 What do collards taste like?

-How do you transition these bitter greens to tender with a lighter flavor that will go well served with our Crockpot frozen chicken breasts shredded?
+How do you transition these bitter greens to tender with a lighter flavor that will go well with dinner?
 You’ll need some flavored broth so they can soak and wilt enough to kinda’ melt in your mouth.
 A bit of vinegar will tone down the natural flavor of the greens, and then seasonings of your choice.

-• A few cups of vegetable or chicken broth
+- A few cups of vegetable broth or chicken broth

-• some like to put leftover ham inside to add flavor as well
+- some like to put leftover ham or ham hocks inside to add flavor as well

 At the end taste and adjust seasoning as you like.
 If you wanted to add some heat you could add some crushed red pepper flakes as well as salt and pepper of course.